 All staff, HDR candidates and students

-The acquisitions process operates as a collaborative endeavour between the Director of Library Services and Program Directors within Faculties.
+The acquisitions process operates as a collaborative endeavour between the Director of Library Services and Program Directors (or equivalent) within Faculties.
 Within the overall policy framework, the processes operate as follows:

 Donated items to the library and APSC may be accepted provided they fall within the acquisition principles and priorities listed above.
 A condition of acceptance is that the retention of an item is at the discretion of AC.
 All donations must be accompanied by the completed and signed online AC Library Donations Form.
 This indicates that the donor has the authority to sign over the ownership of the items being donated.
 If a donated item is identified as no longer useful, AC may dispose of the item.